Opportunistic Herons Catching Fish

 I spent a bunch of time this weekend visiting birding spots in far southeastern Queens, along the coast and adjacent to Nassau County.
 One of the places I’ve really enjoyed birding and digiscoping at is Bridge Creek, a newly-minted eBird hotspot.
 I learned about the location because it is in my turf for the Queens County Christmas Bird Count and is a good location to find wintering Greater Yellowlegs and Belted Kingfishers.
 A tidal creek, it doesn’t freeze over entirely and the derelict docks offer good loafing locations for shorebirds at high tide.
 Earlier this summer I convinced the eBird hotspot maven for New York, Ben Cacace, to make Bridge Creek a hotspot and so far I am the only one who has taken advantage of it.
 Hopefully, this post will spur others to check it out on occasion.

-From the bridge over the creek on Beach 22nd Street it is fun to spot herons fishing in the creek and in the early morning the sun is perfectly placed to put good light on them.
+The bridge over the creek on Beach 2nd Street is a fun spot to watch herons fishing in the creek and in the early morning the sun is perfectly placed to put good light on them.
 There is always plenty of parking by the bridge and you don’t have to expend much effort at all to see if anything is around.
-Just don’t head north on Beach 22nd when you decide to leave, as the only place that route takes you is onto the (toll) bridge to Nassau County!
 The derelict docks most favored by roosting shorebirds are easily viewed from Seagirt Avenue, where a fire hydrant provides a spot you can pull over for a few minutes to scan the docks.
 (Otherwise parking on Seagirt is almost impossible.)
 The views from Seagirt Boulevard are essentially non-existent, so don’t try to get looks at the creek from the north.

 On Friday morning the tide was on its way down but was still near high when I arrived.
 Black-crowned Night-Herons, Yellow-crowned Night-Herons, and a single Green Heron were perched on a variety of dead stubs and branches.
 One of the black-crowns and the Green Heron were clearly in hunting mode, leaning over the water, staring intently.